-The type of procedure being performed will dictate your positioning, like lying on a table, sitting, or standing, and the type of X-ray equipment used.
+- The type of procedure being performed will dictate your positioning, such as lying on a table, sitting, or standing, and the type of X-ray equipment used.
 You will be positioned on an X-ray table that carefully places the part of the body that is to be X-rayed between the X-ray machine and a cassette containing the X-ray film or digital media.
-Exams in the sitting or standing position are performed in a similar manner, with the body part being examined placed between the X-ray machine and the X-ray film or digital media.
+Exams in the sitting or standing position are done in a similar manner, with the body part being examined placed between the X-ray machine and the X-ray film or digital media.

-If the X-ray is being done to determine an injury, special care will be taken to prevent further injury before the X-ray is done by your health care provider.
+- If the X-ray is being done to determine an injury, special care will be taken to prevent further injury.
 For example, a splint or brace may be applied to the leg or arm if a fracture is suspected.

-Some X-ray studies may need several different positions of the extremity.
-It is extremely important to remain completely still while the exposure is made.
-Any movement may distort the image and even require another X-ray to be done to get a clear image of the body part in question.
+- Some X-ray studies may require several different positions of the extremity.
+It is extremely important to remain completely still while the exposure is made, as any movement may distort the image and even require another X-ray to be done to obtain a clear image of the body part in question.

-While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain.
-This is especially true in the case of a recent injury or invasive procedure like surgery.
-The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.
+While the X-ray procedure itself causes no pain, moving a potentially injured body part may cause some discomfort or pain.
+The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 What happens after an extremity X-ray?Generally, there is no special type of care after X-rays.
 However, your doctor may give you other instructions after the procedure, depending on your particular situation.